 Forklifts are another scenario involving autonomous equipment that benefits greatly from teleoperation.
 These vehicles autonomously maneuver around a warehouse or loading facility.
 However, the act of manipulating the fork, and the loading and unloading of goods and pallets is no easy feat and requires a human operator.
 Sitting in a remote location, a forklift operator can hop between vehicles as needed, while autonomy takes care of any point-to-point driving.

 Forklifts autonomously maneuver around while loading and unloading of materials requires a human operator

 Now we all know about military UAVs (Unmanned Aerial Vehicles) that are controlled from the ground, often thousands of miles away.
 But the era of UGVs, Unmanned Ground Vehicles, is just dawning thanks, again, to teleoperation.
 Military forces have an acute need for the deployment of unmanned vehicles for operations in hostile environments.
 Unmanned, teleoperated vehicles are poised to save countless lives, and are ideal for reconnaissance, assault, supply chain or even human transport like with extricating wounded or trapped personnel.

 Dwell time consumes 30% of freight drivers’ hours

 In each of the above scenarios teleoperation is meant to protect lives, reduce operational costs and increase efficiency.
 In addition, teleoperation is also environmentally sound.
-Most industrial vehicles are diesel powered, so any operational improvement can lead to substantial reduction in energy consumption and emissions.
+Most industrial vehicles are diesel-powered, so any operational improvement can lead to a substantial reduction in energy consumption and emissions.
 For example, teleoperation can do just that by reducing dwell time for trucks waiting to pick up or unload their cargo at port entrances.
 Once dwell time is reduced, drivers no longer need to wait in their cabins and run their engines for heating or air conditioning.